-A well trained, friendly and super helpful staff team
+Well-trained, friendly and helpful staff

-Comprehensive information about your accommodation before you arrive
+Comprehensive information before you arrive

-Changes to a set routine can unsettle most of us but for someone with autism, this can have a profoundly negative effect.
+Changes to a set routine can unsettle most of us, but for someone with autism this can have a profoundly negative effect.
 Which is why we have gone to great lengths to ensure that you can find out as much as possible about each hostel – and its local environment – long before you arrive.

 This includes photographs on our website of all the main areas, as well as short video tours and 3D 360 degree immersive tours, which allow you to ‘step in’ to a room or communal space in a hostel and navigate your way around in huge detail.